nccgroup/xendbg/README.md

 ## REPL mode

-`xendbg` will start in a standalone mode if run without the `--server` argument.
-This mode provides a REPL with access to all of the debugging functions that the server mode makes available to LLDB, but without the dependency on LLDB itself.
-The REPL itself, of course, is substantially more basic than that of LLDB.
+If run without the `--server` argument, `xendbg` will start as a standalone REPL.
+This provides access to all of the debugging functions that the server mode makes available to LLDB, but without the dependency on LLDB itself.
+`xendbg`'s REPL, while necessarily simpler than that of LLDB, does possess some of the same major features, including tab completion, expressions, and variables.

 Type `help` at the REPL for a full list of commands.